dojo-sim/dojopy/README.md

 ### Manual (advanced)
 Calling Dojo from Python requires:
 - dojopy: this wrapper
-- Julia +1.6
+- Julia v1.6+
 - Dojo.jl: the actual simulator
 - PyCall: interface between Julia and Python
 - custom Python: this is required to make calls to Dojo fast and efficient

-Below we walk through each of the require installation steps:
+Below we walk through each of the required installation steps:

 **Get `dojopy`**
 1. Clone this repository: